CapnKitten/BetterDiscord/Themes/Spotify-Discord/README.md

 ## Variables

- - `--input-bg` - The background color for the input and textarea elements
+ - `--input-color` - The background color for the input and textarea elements
  - `--input-text-color` - The text color for the input and textarea elements
  - `--input-placeholder-color` - The placeholder text color for the input and textarea elements